 The History of Freedom Mortgage

-- Refer to themselves as 5th largest mortgage provider in the U.S.
+- Refer to themselves as 5th largest mortgage provider in the United States

-- The company’s main headquarters are in Mount Laurel, New Jersey
+- The company’s main headquarters are in Boca Raton, Florida

-- With wholesale lending operations in Fishers, Indiana
+- Also have wholesale lending operations in Fishers, Indiana

-- Have made a series of major acquisitions in past several years to grow company
+- Have made a series of major acquisitions in past several years to grow the company

 Freedom Mortgage, which was founded in 1990, bills itself as one of the country’s largest full-service mortgage bankers, with a specialization in government-insured home loans.